 Founded in 1898 and based originally in Bienne, Switzerland, Hauser was eventually absorbed into the Societe Genevoise (SIP) group and today still form part of that now international and greatly expanded company.
 Today that organisation - now listed as resident in China - makes a variety high quality conventional and CNC controlled machine tools.

 Although Hauser always placed a strong emphasis on their jig boring and jig grinding models, they were also famous for the specialised equipment and tooling made for watch, clock and mechanical instrumentation industries.
-Hundreds of different machines were manufactured including miniature, high-precision specialist milling machines; optical checking equipment; profile projectors; measuring instruments; many types of automatic and semi-automatic pivot-polishing machines; hardness testers; rotary tables; workshop measuring microscopes, machines for forming and regrinding tungsten carbide and ceramic wheels; automatic recesses milling machines (for the production of watch plates) and universal facing and boring heads, etc. A number of automatic, continuous-production machine tools were also offered, all designed to deal exclusively with tiny parts.
+Hundreds of different machines were manufactured including a (seldom-found) precision bench lathe, miniature, high-precision specialist milling machines; optical checking equipment; profile projectors; measuring instruments; many types of automatic and semi-automatic pivot-polishing machines; hardness testers; rotary tables; workshop measuring microscopes, machines for forming and regrinding tungsten carbide and ceramic wheels; automatic recesses milling machines (for the production of watch plates) and universal facing and boring heads, etc. A number of automatic, continuous-production machine tools were also offered, all designed to deal exclusively with tiny parts.
 Examples of the latter included transfer and multi-spindle profile milling machines; transfer units for machining small components in metal strips; milling and drilling machines with three horizontal work spindles; drilling and tapping machines with multiple horizontal spindles; milling, drilling and boring machines to produce watchcases; 3-spindle vertical millers and multi-spindle drilling, tapping and milling machines.
 Many of these special Hauser models were as one-offs, in very limited numbers - or even built to a customer's design in order to solve a difficult production problem.
 As such, though attractive to look at, superbly made and eminently collectable, they are often difficult to adapt to general or home-workshop use.

 Simple designs of horizontal and vertical bench milling machines were produced in a bewildering variety of sizes and types - though again, most were really intended for production rather than one-off work - and with most featuring an unsupported cutter protruding from a lathe-like headstock assembly that limited their application to lighter rates of metal removal.
 On horizontal machines, the main body was usually of the type machined to accept a very heavy right-angle adaptor that allowed the head to be mounted vertically - though this required the setting up of a complicated drive system.
 However, as these machines were intended only for the relatively delicate work, very little power was needed and the drive was always by a round leather or fabric rope.
 Vertical millers were often based around a cast-iron base plate and main column formed as one piece, with a table moved by levers or screw feeds - or even a combination of both.
 Spindle heads were similar - and often interchangeable between horizontal and vertical models - with feed by lever against front and back (or up and down) stops with very fine-pitch, hardened screws and with cutters held by direct-fitting, draw-in collets.
 On vertical types, in order to provide as wide a range of movement and work capacity as possible, two slides were sometimes used: the head, for example, moving on an intermediate plate that its self could be adjusted for position by clamps against ways formed on the inner face of the main column.